USS Arleigh Burke

 Arleigh Burke's designers incorporated many lessons learned by the Royal Navy during the Falklands campaign and from the Ticonderoga-class guided-missile cruisers.
 The Ticonderoga-class cruisers were becoming too expensive to continue building and too difficult to upgrade.
 Arleigh Burke was the first modern destroyer designed with features meant to lower its radar cross-section, which improves a ship's ability to evade radar detection.
-She also used a slightly downgraded version of the Aegis combat system, which allows for launching, tracking, and evading missiles simultaneously.
+She also used a slightly downgraded version of the Aegis Combat System, which allows for launching, tracking, and evading missiles simultaneously.
 Her all-steel construction provides good protection for her superstructure, while her Collective Protection System allows her to operate in environments contaminated by chemical, biological, or radiological materials.

-History
+Ships history

 Before Arleigh Burke was commissioned, the Commander, Operational Test and Evaluation Force was involved in the initial phases of testing.
 New systems, operated by fleet sailors ashore, were examined at land-based test facilities.
 The combat systems testing took place at the Combat System Engineering Development Site in Moorestown, New Jersey.
 The propulsion plant testing occurred at the Gas Turbine Ship Land-Based Engineering Site in Philadelphia, Pennsylvania.
 These test results supported the acquisition decision to begin limited production of the ship class.

 The ship was launched on 16 September 1989 by Mrs. Roberta (Gorsuch) Burke.
 Admiral Burke was present in person at her commissioning ceremony on 4 July, which was held on the waterfront in downtown Norfolk, Virginia.

+1990s

 After being commissioned and throughout 1992, Arleigh Burke conducted extensive testing at sea.
-As is often the case with new ship classes, U.S. Navy officers and shipyard engineers encountered a number of problems with some shipboard systems that required the attention of this warship's design and production agencies.
+As is often the case with new ship classes, U.S. Navy officers and shipyard engineers encountered a number of problems with some shipboard systems that required the attention of the warship's design and production agencies.
 An additional phase of testing was added to verify the effectiveness of the modifications made to these systems—modifications incorporated into later destroyers of the Arleigh Burke class.

 Following her initial operational testing, Arleigh Burke was deployed to the Mediterranean Sea and the Adriatic Sea in 1993, serving as the "Green Crown" during Operation Provide Promise.
 During her second deployment in 1995, Arleigh Burke steamed in the Mediterranean Sea as the "Red Crown" in support of the No-Fly Zone over Bosnia and Herzegovina.
 During her third cruise, in 1998, she steamed in the Mediterranean Sea, Adriatic Sea, Red Sea, and Black Sea, as a participant in numerous American and Allied exercises.

+2000

 During her fourth cruise in 2000–2001, Arleigh Burke saw service in the Mediterranean and Red Seas and in the Persian Gulf, enforcing United Nations sanctions against Iraq and conducting exercises with allied naval partners.